-The idea of The Lovely Things started during the time when our founder, Monica was transitioning to a vegan lifestyle in London.
-After learning about the shocking truth behind the leather industry and other animal products, she decided to never consume or use any of them again.
-Being a lover of fashion and while working within the fashion industry, Monica realised how many others were unaware of the cruelty that lies within the industry.
-She also noticed there is a gap in the market for stylish and affordable vegan handbags so she decided to combine her passion for fashion and veganism to start up a business with the intention to promote vegan fashion, and also to help raise awareness on animal cruelty.
+After learning about the shocking truth behind the leather industry and other animal products, our founder, Monica decided to never consume or use any of them again.
+Being a lover of fashion and while working within the fashion industry, Monica realised many others were unaware of the cruelty that lies within.
+She also noticed that vegetarianism and veganism tend to be more associated with diet and health than animal welfare so she decided to combine her passion for fashion and veganism to start up a business with the intention to promote vegan fashion and lifestyle.

 WHY WE DON'T USE LEATHER